 Why the Difference Matters

 Whether you use TILE, TILEO, or T.I.L.E.E, the goal is the same — to make every lift safer and every worker more aware.
-But the newer versions, especially T.I.L.E.E, encourage you to think more broadly about modern tools, teamwork, and real-world conditions.
+But the newer versions, especially T.I.L.E.E, encourage you to think more broadly about modern tools, teamwork and real-world conditions.

 Understanding these variations means you’re not just following a checklist — you’re developing professional judgment.
 That’s what turns safety knowledge into confident, competent practice.